 Yes.
 St. Paul's School is fortunate to have the support of our endowment, loyal alumni, and other constituents to defray the actual cost of educating a student at SPS.
-For the 2019-20 school year, SPS offered $12.1 million in financial aid to 213 students.
-We hope you will contact Tim Caryl-Klika, Director of Enrollment Management and Financial Aid if you have any questions.
+For the 2021-22 school year, SPS offered $12 million in financial aid to 211 students.
+We hope you will contact Tim Caryl-Klika, Senior Associate Dean of Admission/Director of Financial Aid if you have any questions.
 He can be reached at 603-229-5639, or by email at firstname.lastname@example.org.

 St. Paul’s provides need-based financial aid to all admitted students who demonstrate need, but the admission process is not 100 percent need-blind.
 In limited cases a family’s need for financial aid may influence an admission decision.